 Ahead of mental health awareness week, the news of Aaron Lennon being treated for an unspecified stress related mental illness has got everyone talking about mental health in sport.
 Sports Gazette talks to his former teammate and Mental Health ambassador Clarke Carlisle.

-- British Basketball League Playoffs: Leicester Riders @ London Lions Lions LIVE
+- British Basketball League Playoffs: Leicester Riders @ London Lions LIVE

 Live at the Copper Box arena as the London Lions host the Leicester Lions in the first leg of the British Basketball League Semi-Finals.

-- BBL Semi Final 1st Leg: London Lions vs Leicester Riders
+- BBL Semi Final 1st Leg: London Lions Wounded Pride

 The Leicester Riders have one foot in the final of the BBL Play-Offs following a comprehensive 71-90 victory over the London Lions at the Copper Box Arena.